-Beginning January 1, 2021, except as otherwise provided, records of a case brought before the court would not be open to the general public and would be open only to persons having a legitimate interest.
+Beginning January 1, 2021, records of a case brought before the court would not be open to the general public.
 Diversion records would be open as provided in the Juvenile Diversion Act (this is current law).
 Except as provided in section 49 of the William Van Regenmorter Crime Victim's Rights Act, if the hearing of a case brought before the court had been closed under section 17 of the juvenile code, the hearing records would be open only by court order to persons having a legitimate interest (also current law).

-Persons having a legitimate interest currently includes a member of a local foster care review board established under 1984 PA 422.
-The bill would revise the definition to additionally include, without limitation, the juvenile, the juvenile's parent, the juvenile's guardian or legal custodian, the juvenile's guardian ad litem, counsel for the juvenile, DHHS or a licensed child caring institution or child placing agency under contract with DHHS to provide for the juvenile's care and supervision if related to an investigation of child neglect or child abuse, law enforcement personnel, a prosecutor, the Indian child's tribe if the juvenile is an Indian child, and a Michigan court.
+Currently, the term persons having a legitimate interest is defined to include a member of a local foster care review board established under 1984 PA 422.
+The bill would eliminate this definition and replace it with the following:

+Persons having a legitimate interest would include the juvenile, his or her parent, the juvenile's guardian or legal custodian, the guardian ad litem, counsel for the juvenile, the DHHS if related to an investigation of child neglect or child abuse, law enforcement personnel, a prosecutor, and a Michigan court.